v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 5. Your device's system preferences will open.
 Select **Install** and then select **Install** again.
 If prompted to, enter your device password.

     ![Example screenshot of macOS system preferences, installation prompt, highlighting "Install" button.](./media/system-preference-install-1911.PNG)
-6. Once the profile is installed, it'll appear in the profiles list under **Management Profile.**
+6. Once the profile is installed, it will appear in the profiles list under **Management Profile.**

    ![Example screenshot of macOS system preferences, Profiles screen, highlighting the installed management profile.](./media/system-preference-verify-1911.PNG)
 7. Return to Company Portal.